 I decided to place the business model in a separate section since this part is crucial for making a business decision.
 So, take a look and consider what is better for you.

 Bank-focused apps.
-In such apps, the bank acts as one of the parties of the transaction, although it is not necessarily the app owner.
+In such apps, the bank participates in the transaction, although it is not necessarily the app owner.
 Most often, the app simplifies the transfer of funds through a partner bank or credit union.

 Examples: Dwolla, Zelle, PopMoney.